manny405/PyMoVE/README.rst

 ******
 PyMoVE
 ******
 Library and utilities for training volume estimation models with PyMoVE.
+Capable of calculating the solvent accessible surface area of a molecule using a marching cubes algorithm optimized for molecules.

 This library is published to accompany the following peer-review article.
 Please cite this article for any work that makes use of the PyMoVE library.